IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-1/Exercise-5-Deploy-CP4BA.md

    ![OCP Web Console Project ibm-cp4ba](images/5.2.2-ocpwebconsoleprojectibm-cp4ba.png)

-2. Once the deployment has finished, you should see 40 Running and Ready pods, and 13 Completed pods, but no Pending / CrashLoopBackOff pods.
+2. Once the deployment has finished, you should see 40 Running and Ready pods, and about 12 or 13 Completed pods, but **no Pending / CrashLoopBackOff pods**.

    ![CP4BA Pods After Deployment](images/5.2.2-cp4bapodsafterdeployment.png)